BCLab-UNM/SwarmBaseCode-Modular-Public/README.md

 Be: sure you are using the latest drivers for your video card using the "additional drivers tool" in Ubuntu.
 Gazebo client often does not do well with the open source drivers.

 ![Alt text](https://github.com/BCLab-UNM/SwarmBaseCode-ROS/blob/master/readmeImages/InstallGraphics.png "Additional Drivers")

+### Description of Behavior architecture

+The architecure for the behaviours package (the package that controlls the serach/pickup/dropoff/etc functionality of the robots) has beed designed with two goals:

+1. Make the behavior of the robots testable
+   * Isolate individual behaviors into independently testable components
+   * Write unit tests for these commponents using google-test
+2. Make it easier to add and remove behaviors
+   * This follows almost immediately from the previous goal of isolation

+There are two main components to the architecture: the main loop, the behavior stack and the robot interface.

+#### Main Loop
+At a rate of 30Hz the robot interface is polled for new sensor readings.
+The current readings are then passed to the behavioir stack which returns an action to be executed by the robot.

+#### Robot Interface
+This defines the interface between the behavior stack and the robots.
+All ROS topics are isolated in this part of the code and a clean interface to the sensors is exposed via the `SwarmieSensors` class.
+The interface to robot actuators is provided by the `SwarmieAction` class.

+#### Behavior Stack
+This is the core of the new architecture.
+Behaviors are organized in a stack from low-level to high-level.
+The current sensor readings and the action that the lower level behavior wants to take are passed to each `Behavior` in the stack.
+That behavior returns a `SwarmieAction` it would like to perform (either incorporating the previous action or ignoring it).
+If it is the last behavior then the action is returned to the robot interface as described above.

+To add behaviors to the stack users add a call to `BehaviorManager::RegisterBehavior`.
+Behaviors are placed into the stack in the order of these calls.

 ### Quick Start Installation Guide